Case Study 2: CareBridge Health System - Presentation Notes

 Security Model (8 min - longest section)

 OWD (2 min): “Account is Private because no two user types see the same patient population.
-Private OWD with targeted sharing rules is the only model that enforces all access patterns simultaneously.”
+Private OWD with targeted sharing rules plus Apex-managed sharing is the only model that enforces all access patterns simultaneously.”

 Sharing walk-through (3 min): Physicians: criteria-based (Department).
-Specialists: Apex-managed (referral-triggered, dynamic).
+Specialists: Apex-managed on Account (referral acceptance trigger inserts AccountShare row, episode close removes it).
 Hospital nurses: criteria-based (Unit).
-Home health: Apex-managed (Kronos daily sync).
+Home health nurses: Apex-managed on Account, per-patient daily rebuild driven by Kronos 5 AM schedule sync (not zone-based — assignment-level sharing satisfies Req 26 “assigned patients only”).
+RPM nurses (8): criteria-based on RPM_Enrolled__c = true.
 Care coordinators: criteria-based (Care Program).
 Patient Access: FLS (demographics only).
 Revenue Cycle: FLS (encounters + Dx only).
 External providers: sharing set (own referrals only).

 Integration Architecture (7 min)